 Therapy for anxiety and anxiety disorder

 Based on our many years of experience both as anxiety sufferers and as professional anxiety coaches/counselors/therapists, the most effective way to treat anxiety is with the combination good self-help information and anxiety therapy.
 This combination produces a much higher rate of success when compared to other recovery strategies.
-It is also the only combination that ensures lasting results.
+It is also the only combination that effectively treats anxiety disorder.

 While many people can achieve some form of anxiety and symptom reduction on their own, the results may be incomplete or temporary.
-The addition of anxiety therapy ensures the underlying factors associated with anxiety are addressed thereby eliminating the problems that can cause anxiety to resurface at a later time.
+The addition of anxiety therapy ensures the underlying factors associated with anxiety are addressed thereby effectively treating problems that can cause anxiety to resurface at a later time.
 Unless the underlying causes of anxiety are addressed, anxiety has the potential to return again and again.
-Addressing the underlying factors ensures that normal health is achieved and maintained.
+Addressing the underlying factors treats the core cause of anxiety disorder.

 Yes, most people can achieve a certain level of symptom relief on their own, and maybe even complete symptom relief for a while.
 But if the underlying factors aren't successfully addressed, the potential remains for anxiety as a condition to return.

-Working with an anxiety therapist ensures that these underlying factors are successfully identified AND addressed.
-Without the help of an experienced anxiety therapist, most often these underlying factors remain undetected, and therefore, unaddressed.
+Working with an experienced anxiety disorder therapist ensures that these underlying factors are identified and addressed.
+Without the help of an experienced anxiety disorder therapist, most often these underlying factors remain undetected, and therefore, unaddressed.

-Since knowledge is power, and especially as it pertains to anxiety recovery, an anxiety therapist’s personal and professional insight can be a vital component to lasting recovery.
+Since knowledge is power, and especially as it pertains to anxiety recovery, an anxiety therapist’s personal and professional insight can be a vital component to meaningful recovery.

 There are many advantages to working with a good anxiety therapist.
 For example: